sfc-gh-pcline/aisql-demo/search/QUICK_START.md

 Get up and running with the Invoice Search Pipeline in minutes.

+> **📁 File Upload Note:** When using the `PUT` command, replace `/path/to/your/` with your actual file path.
+On Windows, use forward slashes (e.g., `file://C:/Users/YourName/Documents/invoice.pdf`).
+On Mac/Linux, use the full path (e.g., `file:///Users/yourname/Documents/invoice.pdf`).

 ## Prerequisites

 - Snowflake account with Cortex AI features enabled
-- Warehouse: `COMPUTE_WH` (or adjust warehouse names in the SQL)
+- Warehouse: `SNOWFLAKE_INTELLIGENCE_WH`
-- Sample invoice PDFs (we'll use the ones from the docs folder)
+- Sample invoice files (PDF, DOCX, or other supported formats)
+- **Note:** This project uses the same schema and stage as the aiextract project

 ## 5-Minute Setup